Hiroreco/enreco-archive/recap-data/glossary/quests/main-quests/star-site-elpis-entry.md

 ### Puzzles

-Designed for a group of four, the dungeon splits the party into two teams, the **Angelic Side** and the **Demonic Side**, who must cooperate to solve a series of puzzles in order to progress.
+Designed for at least two people, the dungeon splits the party into two teams, the **Angelic Side** and the **Demonic Side**, who must cooperate to solve a series of puzzles in order to progress.

 **First Puzzle**